appvia/terranetes/docs/terranetes-controller/index.md

 ## Additional features

-* **Drift Detection:** automatically nothing has changed upstream in the cloud provider and the terraform state is inline with the resources it manages.
+* **Drift Detection:** Automatically detect any upstream changes in the cloud provider and ensure the terraform state is inline with the resources it manages.
 * **Module Security:** Gives platform teams the means to control which terraform modules are permitted.
 This enables the organization to lock down to an approved collection of modules.
 * **Targeted Configuration:** Gives platform teams the ability to inject environment-specific variables into the terraform modules consumed downstream.
 For example, you could inject cost centers or project IDs, or environment-specific configuration like cloud tags and so forth.